Lara Strongman

 Lara Strongman is a curator, writer and art historian from New Zealand.

 Biography

-Strongman studied art history at the University of Canterbury, graduating with a master of art's degree in 1991.
-In 2012 she completed a PhD in art history at Victoria University of Wellington (2012).
+Strongman studied art history at the University of Canterbury, graduating with a master of art's degree in 1991, with a thesis on Tony Fomison.
+In 2013 she completed a PhD in art history, with a thesis on Colin McCahon, at Victoria University of Wellington.

-Strongman held the position of deputy director at City Gallery Wellington until her appointment as senior curator at Christchurch Art Gallery Te Puna o Waiwhetu in 2014.
+Strongman held the position of deputy director to Paula Savage at City Gallery Wellington until her appointment as senior curator at Christchurch Art Gallery Te Puna o Waiwhetu in 2014.
 In 2019 she was appointed director of curatorial and digital at the Museum of Contemporary Art, Sydney.